jasonjac2/OneMoreWiki/Settings.md

 ## Context Menu Options
 Many of the OneMore commands can be added to the context menu that appears when you right-click on the body of a page.

+Note that if you choose one of the "menu" options such as "Edit Menu" then that will be added as a fly-out menu and include all Edit Menu items.
+But if you choose one of the sub-items, such as "To lowercase" then that item will be added as a top-level context menu item.
+If you happen to select both then both will be shown, possibly duplicating items.

 > ![Context Menu Options](images/ContextMenuSheet.png)

 ## Rotating Highlighter Options